atlasxomics/AtlasXpipeline_docs/docs/SpatialEpigenome.rst

 ArchR Project Creation
 ---------------------------
-Once generating the needed fragments.tsv file outputted from Cellranger for a specific sample, we can now create an ArchR **ArrowFile** which will form the basis of our ATAC analysis.
+Once generating the needed fragments.tsv file outputted from Chromap for a specific sample, we can now create an ArchR **ArrowFile** which will form the basis of our ATAC analysis.
 During the ArrowFile creation step, all of the necessary data and metadata for the given sample will be generated and stored on disk in HD5 format.
 A few parameters such as minTSS and minFrags, which respectively denote the lowest TSS enrichment score and lowest number of fragments can